Post Graduate Studies

 Step 4: Collect Data

-This step involves collecting data about your research problem from the participants in your research.
-Data can be collected in the form of interviews, questionnaires, observation etc.
+This step involves gathering data regarding your research problem from the participants.
+Data may be collected through interviews, questionnaires, observations, and so on.

 Step 5: Analyse and Interpret Data

-All the activities that were carried out in the above steps now culminate into this step.
-Here you will analyse data so that the research questions can finally be answered.
+All the activities completed in the previous steps now culminate in this one.
+Here, you will analyse the data so that the research questions can finally be answered.

 Step 6: Report and Evaluate

-In this stage, you are now writing about the results that you got from the research.
-What were the conclusions about the problem you were researching on?
-What are your recommendations?
-What can be done to improve things or avoid negative things?
+At this stage, you are writing about the results obtained from the research.
+What conclusions were drawn regarding the problem you were investigating?
+What recommendations do you have?
+What actions can be taken to improve situations or avoid adverse outcomes?

 Choosing where to publish

-It is important to find the most relevant journal to publish with so that your research output gets the attention that it deserves.
-You should always be able to check for certain important factors when looking for a journal to publish with.
-Some factors to look out for include:
+It is essential to identify the most relevant journal for publication so that your research output receives the attention it deserves.
+You should always check for certain important factors when selecting a journal to publish with.
+Some factors to consider include:

 - Scope of the journal